 Figuring out how to motivate customer service teams is a hot topic in meeting rooms around the world.
 Customer service is difficult work.
 In 2016, the average longevity of a US call center employee was 3 years, with a turnover of 33%.
 The pandemic further increased demands on these frontline employees, and companies are scrambling to find new ways to reduce turnover and improve customer service motivation among their customer service teams.

-As companies look into how to improve team performance and provide better customer service, one very effective tactic is to celebrate achievements.
-Gallup surmises that many organizations are overlooking one of the most effective employee retention strategies— employee recognition—which it touts as a “low cost, high impact” way to make employees feel valued.
+As companies look into how to improve team performance and provide better customer service, one very effective tactic is through celebrating accomplishments.
+Gallup surmises that many organizations are overlooking one of the most effective employee retention strategies— celebrating employee success —which it touts as a “low cost, high impact” way to make employees feel valued.

 Positive reinforcement is one of the most effective tactics for creating a performance-driven culture in any organization.
 “Celebrating success” is a method of positive reinforcement that recognizes employees’ contributions in order to motivate them to keep achieving their best.
 With the rise of remote and hybrid customer service work, building a sense of camaraderie in teams can be particularly challenging.
 Celebrating success is an effective way to get people cheering each other on while building team spirit—even when the team is scattered across many locations.

 Dolly Draze, Lead Product Manager at Zoho CRM, has seen the benefits that come from deciding to celebrate success in her remote team, “Not only does it make targets more achievable but it also builds a spirit of teamwork.
 It helps your teams work together despite being in different locations.”